Types of Agreements

 A subaward is an agreement with a third-party organization performing a portion of a funded UTD research project or program.
 The terms of the relationship (sub-grant/subcontract) are influenced by the prime agreement, and all subawards must be monitored to ensure that the subrecipient complies with these terms.
 A subrecipient works collaboratively with the prime award recipient to carry out the scope of work as proposed.

 Just because another entity is involved in carrying out a sponsored project does not mean that a true subrecipient relationship exists.
-Since it is sometimes difficult to tell the difference between a subrecipient and a vendor, it is easy to confuse the two.
+Sometimes it is difficult to tell the difference between a subrecipient and a vendor.
 This can lead to problems managing a sponsored project so it is important to ascertain if the work to be carried out meets the definition of a subaward at the proposal stage.

 Questions to ask before including a subaward in a proposal: